 Now this room is truly an open floor plan, with the kitchen, breakfast nook and family room all one space.
 We truly live in these spaces more than any other.

 Find more kitchen decor and accessories here.

-Things that made us buy this (despite the fact that it was hideous!) were the amount of light and large windows, the semi-open floor plan that we knew we could open even more, and the view.
+Another thing that made us choose this home were the amount of light and large windows, the semi-open floor plan that we knew we could open even more, and the view.

 We are set above the streets below so it affords us a view out over the hills.
 The sun sets in this direction so in the evenings as we are cooking or eating dinner, we get to enjoy the sunset.